Julia James: Callum Wheeler guilty of PCSO murder

 A man has been found guilty of murdering police community support officer Julia James while she was walking her dog in woodland in Kent.

-Callum Wheeler beat Mrs James to death with a railway jack after "ambushing" the 53-year-old in woods near her home in Snowdon in April last year.
+Callum Wheeler beat Mrs James to death with a railway jack after "ambushing" the 53-year-old in woods near her home in Snowdown in April last year.

-The 22-year-old had admitted being responsible for her killing, but denied murder at Canterbury Crown Court.
+Wheeler, 22, was as an "angry, violent" and "strange man", jurors were told.

+The court also heard he had told a custody officer following his arrest: "She was a copper and deserved to die."

+Prosecutor Alison Morgan QC said the attack was "not a momentary and spontaneous act of violence".

+It was planned "over many days and weeks", she said, and was "an ambush attack where the defendant intended to surprise his victim".

-The jury took less than one hour and 10 minutes to reach their verdict.
+The jury at Canterbury Crown Court took less than one hour and 10 minutes to reach their verdict.

+Mrs James, a mother-of-two, was found dead alongside her Jack Russell Toby in Akholt Wood on 27 April.

+The murder shocked the quiet, rural community, and sparked a vast and complex murder investigation.